mtask/CollectiFOR/analyze/README.md

 ```

 The script specifies `--user 0` for docker run commands to ensure proper file access with the collection data.
 The collection data is mounted as read-only inside the container.
 The output directory is created if it does not exist.
+If the capture includes disk image, and you want create super timeline from it, then it needs to be extracted (gunzip) outside the contaider due to read-only mounting.

 When the container's bash prompt opens you can run `log2timeline.py` etc.: